obsinity/obsinity/documentation/client-dev-guide.md

 ## Troubleshooting

-- Handler never fires → Check lifecycle filter, scope, name/prefix, outcome, and that the receiver bean is scanned.
+- Handler never fires → Check lifecycle filter, scope, name/prefix, outcome, and that the sink bean is scanned.
 - Throwable not injected → Only failure handlers may declare `Throwable` parameters.
 - Duplicates → Avoid identical selection/signature pairs.
 - No HTTP sends → Ensure a single `EventSender` is on classpath or bean provided; set `obsinity.collection.obsinity.enabled=true`.